AndersDeath/diary2/000-current.md

 # 28 February - Thursday - Yerevan - 152 day of immigration

 The last day of February is outside.
 I felt extremely bad for the last several day.
 It was something like a sequence of panic attacks.
+Today I feel really better and can do things.